Leelee Sobieski: Art career

 She began her art career using her married surname Leelee Kimmel.
 She paints and sculpts abstract work, and works in VR, using Google Tilt Brush.
 She uses bright colors, abstracted and textured shapes floating on either a large black or white background.

 Her 2018 solo exhibit debut, "Channels", opened at the Journal Gallery in Williamsburg, Brooklyn, and garnered positive reviews.
 Vogue said the exhibit and her work "warrants serious merit".
 She then debuted her first UK exhibit titled "Wormhole" at the Simon Lee Gallery in London.
 In this latest installment, she presents large-scale abstract paintings that are confrontational in both colour and dimension, exploring themes of creation and destruction.
 "Kimmel's world is very much her own – a heady mix of daftness and profundity – and a space that's potentially fascinating, yet disorientating for those unfamiliar with it.
 Such are the worlds she builds in her paintings, too, and which expand beyond the canvas into gloriously gelatinous sculptures and a pioneering VR piece."
 Interview Magazine says, "Leelee Kimmel has always been an artist."

 Personal life

 Family and relationships

 In January 2009, Sobieski began dating fashion designer Adam John Kimmel, the son of American real estate developer Martin Kimmel and grandson of American boat racer and designer Donald Aronow.
-They were engaged on May 28, 2009 and the couple officially announced their engagement on July 17, 2009.
+They were engaged on May 28, 2009, and the couple officially announced their engagement on July 17, 2009.
 Their daughter was born in December 2009, and the couple married in 2010.
-Four years later, in August of 2014, their son was born.
+Four years later, in August 2014, their son was born.
 They live in Red Hook, Brooklyn.

 Sobieski speaks fluent French, which she learned from her French-born father.